karlnyr/Genome_Analysis_Karl_Nyren/Notes/Comparative_genomics_in_Eukaryotes.md

 # Comparative genomics in Eukaryotes
-If you remember that some alterations can affect the karyotpe then we might be able to when the changes occured.
+If you remember that some alterations can affect the karyotpe then we might be able to when the changes occurred.
 Some of the karyotypic alterations are NHEJ - which is when there is a DS break and then the DNA is inserted with foreign DNA instead of the two ends getting joined again.
 NAHR are when closely located genes recombine during meiosis such that parts of a gene is removed.
 Then there is copy/paste - reverse transcriptase, and cut/paste - transposase.

 Its not always an easy determination of the underlying processes of alterations, sometimes there can be many combinations.